How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Note that every new element is given a unique ID displayed as a shortcode.
-As you will see shortly, this allows you to embed charts and graphs into your WordPress content quickly …
+Note that each element is given a unique ID displayed as a shortcode.
+As you will see in a moment, this lets you easily insert graphs and charts into your content …

-After a new graph or chart has been added to the ‘Visualizer Library’, you can edit it, clone it, or delete it …
+After adding a new chart or graph to the ‘Visualizer Library’, you can edit it, clone it, or delete it …

-After creating a chart or graph and adding it to Visualizer, adding it to pages and posts is quite simple.
+After creating a graph or chart and adding it to the Library, adding it to posts and pages is really simple.

 First, create a new post or page (or open an existing one) …